UK visa Schemes for Ukrainian Refugees

 The ‘thank you’ payments are only authorised to be paid to a sponsor or host once the local council have conducted their checks.

-See Housing Issues And Homelessness for what to do in case of issues.
+See Housing Issues And Homelessness for what to do in case of issues with your host.

 Unaccompanied Ukrainian children